linuxdeepin/deepin-diskmanager/application/assets/deepin-diskmanager/disk-manager/en_US/disk-manager.md

 # Disk Utility|deepin-diskmanager|

 ## Overview

-Disk Utility is a useful disk management tool,  which help the user to view the basic information of disks and create and manage logical volumes.
+Disk Utility is a useful disk management tool,  which helps the user to view the basic information of disks, create and manage logical volumes.

 ## Guide